 ABOUT THE RESOURCE

-In this webinar, founder Peter Kraker introduces Open Knowledge Maps, an interface that searches databases for research and presents search results visually, in the form of knowledge maps.
+In this hour-long webinar, Peter Kraker, founder and chairman of Open Knowledge Maps, introduces Open Knowledge Maps, an interface that searches databases for research and presents search results visually, in the form of knowledge maps.
 The knowledge maps provide an instant overview of a topic by showing the main areas researched at a glance, and papers related to each area.
 Papers found are clustered together into similar topics.

 The Open Knowledge Maps interface searches more than 7,000 content sources in all disciplines, providing access to over 140 million documents.
 The knowledge maps include both closed and open access papers; however, they highlight open access papers, most of which can be accessed from within the interface.